louisdevie/elizalina/DOC.md

 ## `elizalina.fillDocument(langId)`

-Fill the HTML tags which have the "elz" class with the corresponding text.
+Translate the HTML tags which have the "elz" class.

-This is the core of the translation system.
 If `langId` is not specified, the first language of the navigator that has a translation available will be used.